markosloizou/templated-algorithms-cpp/README.md

-# templated-algorithms-cpp
+# Templated Algorithms

+A repository to include some useful templated algorithms.

-Included algorithms:
+### Included Algorithms
-  Topological Sort
+*  Topological Sort